camaraproject/Governance/CONTRIBUTING.md

 We use GitHub to manage reviews of pull requests.

-* If you are a new contributor, see: [Steps to Contribute](#steps-to-contribute)

-* If you have a trivial fix or improvement, go ahead and create a pull request, addressing (with `@...`) a suitable maintainer of this repository (see [CODEOWNERS](CODEOWNERS) of the  repository you want to contribute to) in the description of the pull request.
+* If you have a trivial fix or improvement, go ahead and create a pull request, addressing (with `@...`) a suitable maintainer of this repository (see [CODEOWNERS](./CODEOWNERS) or the specific MAINTAINERS.MD file of the sub-project you want to contribute to) in the description of the pull request.

 * If you plan to do something more involved, please reach out to us and send an [email](mailto:opensource@telekom.de).
 This will avoid unnecessary work and surely give you and us a good deal of inspiration.